A Message From Scott Moll, Director Of Technology

 A big Thank You to all the IU17 staff and administration for their continued support to help make his year’s regional computer fair on May 3rd, 2018 at Penn College happen.
 We had over 100 projects from 170 students who ranged in age from 3rd grade to seniors and showcases their hard work and dedication using software application skills and computer knowledge.
 They work for months to unleash their creativity, learn how to convey information more dynamically, and enhance the learning process.

-Congratulations to all the 1st place winners and good luck at the State Computer Fair Finals on May 22nd and 23rd at Dickinson College in Carlisle, PA.
+Congratulations to all the 1st place winners who went on to the 2018 State Computer Fair that was held on May 22nd and 23rd at Dickinson College in Carlisle, PA.